Integration with Bugs

 • Search for "XStudio"

-• Select XStudio JIRA Integration and click Get app
+• Select XStudio Jira Integration and click Get app

 • Confirm the installation by clicking on Get it now

-• After a few seconds, the XStudio JIRA integration app is confirmed to be installed
+• After a few seconds, the XStudio Jira integration app is confirmed to be installed

-• Click Manage apps from the left-hand side of the page and select XStudio JIRA integration
+• Click Manage apps from the left-hand side of the page and select XStudio Jira integration

 check xstudio